thesiddharthraghuvanshi/library-system/README.md

 ## RUN the application
     Method 1-
         After building the project, you can start your Spring Boot application with Maven by using the Spring Boot Maven Plugin.
         Run the following command:
         "mvn spring-boot:run"
         This command uses the Spring Boot Maven Plugin to start the application directly from the source code.

     Running the JAR File (Alternative Method) -
         If you prefer or if you have a packaged JAR file, you can run the application directly from the JAR file created during the build process.

         Locate the JAR File:
         After running "mvn clean package", the JAR file is typically located in the target directory of your project.
         The JAR file will be named something like library-system-0.0.1-SNAPSHOT.jar based on pom.xml.
         Run the JAR File:
         Use the java -jar command to run the JAR file.
 Replace your-jar-file.jar with the actual name of your JAR file:
         "java -jar target/library-system-0.0.1-SNAPSHOT.jar"

         Once you start the application, you should see log output indicating that Spring Boot has started.
         By default, Spring Boot applications run on port 8080.
-    You can access the application by opening a web browser and navigating to:
+        You can access the application by opening a web browser and navigating to below swagger url

 ## Swagger
 Use below link to open swagger html where you can hit and try the REST calls
     http://localhost:8080/swagger-ui/index.html

+Also you can use Postman, Insomnia or any other tool for API calls based on your preference.

 ### Asumptions
     1- ISBN number is a string (alpah-numeric)